Tom Harkin: Personal life

 On July 6, 1968, Harkin, then aged 28, married the former Ruth Raduenz, who was 23.
 The couple has two children: Amy (born 1976), and Jenny (born 1981).
 Ruth Harkin is an attorney and was one of the first women in the United States to be elected as a prosecutor when, in 1972, she was elected to the office of county attorney of Story County, Iowa.
 She served as a deputy counsel for the U.S. Department of Agriculture before joining the Washington law firm of Akin Gump Strauss Hauer & Feld in 1983.
 In 1993, President Bill Clinton named her chairman and chief executive officer of the Overseas Private Investment Corporation (OPIC).
 Ruth Harkin left the government and became United Technologies' senior vice president for international affairs and government relations in April 1997, leading their Washington DC office.
 In 2002, Mrs. Harkin became a director of ConocoPhillips.
 Mrs. Harkin sat on the Iowa Board of Regents, the body responsible for overseeing the state's public universities.

 Senator Harkin made a brief cameo appearance as himself in the political satire Dave (1993), as did his fellow senators Christopher Dodd, Howard Metzenbaum, Paul Simon and Alan K. Simpson.

 The Harkins' daughter Amy appeared on the NBC daytime reality series Starting Over from 2003 to 2004, and his voice was heard in several episodes when his daughter spoke to him on the phone.
 She is a 2004 graduate of Princeton University, and received her master of business administration degree from the UCLA Anderson School of Management in 2007.

 In 2015 New York City held its first Disability Pride Parade, and Tom Harkin was its grand marshal.
 He was also the grand marshal for the Chicago Disability Pride Parade that same year.

+As of 2024, Harkin lives in Virginia, and also owns his childhood home in Cumming, Iowa.